-Provides background and skills needed to select and succeed in a practicum placement.
+Provides background and specific skills needed to select and succeed in a practicum placement.
 It also provides information and a foundation for employment in the human services field by helping students develop information and contacts with community agencies.

 Prerequisites: Acceptance to the Human Services program and WR121.

 HS175 1 credit